Turkey launches military offensive against Kurds in northern Syria | DW | 09.10.2019

 Trump sends mixed signals in face of backlash

-Trump's decision to withdraw US troops from the border has been widely criticized in Washington as a betrayal of its Kurdish allies in northern Syria, forcing the president to veer from green lighting the operation to threatening the Turkish economy and distancing himself from the operation.
+Trump's decision to withdraw US troops from the border has been widely criticized in Washington as a betrayal of its Kurdish allies in northern Syria and risking a resurgence of IS, forcing the president to veer from green lighting the operation to threatening the Turkish economy and distancing himself from the operation.

 "The United States does not endorse this attack and has made it clear to Turkey that this operation is a bad idea," Trump said after the assault began.
 "Turkey has committed to protecting civilians, protecting religious minorities, including Christians, and ensuring no humanitarian crisis takes place and we will hold them to this commitment."